dfserrano/MTM-API/README.md

 # MTM-API

 MTM is an app used in the course CMPUT401 at the University of Alberta.
-The application was developed by Diego Serrano during the Fall of 2017.
+The application was developed by Diego Serrano during the Winter of 2018.

 ## Installation